towolf/towolf.github.com/docs/PsychDocumentation/ProceduralShadingAPI.markdown

 be encoded into the texture image matrix.
 Such textures or lookup tables can be large, but they consume a lot of memory and bandwith.

-2. Infrequently changing parameters: Parameters that do change, but don't change too often, e.g., change only once per trial or maybe once per stimulus frame, can be passed as uniforms to the shader via the glUniform\(\) low-level OpenGL command.
+\2.
+Infrequently changing parameters: Parameters that do change, but don't change too often, e.g., change only once per trial or maybe once per stimulus frame, can be passed as uniforms to the shader via the glUniform() low-level OpenGL command.
 Uniforms values can be changed anytime on the fly, but changing them incurs some overhead, so doing it too often may significantly degrade stimulus drawing speed.

-3. Frequently changing parameters: Parameters that do change once per drawn texture \(per-gabor parameters for drawing a large number of gabor patches per image\) can be passed as so called vertex attributes.
-These parameters are passed directly to the [Screen](/docs/Screen)\('DrawTexture\(s\)'\) and efficiently transferred to the hardware.
+\3.
+Frequently changing parameters: Parameters that do change once per drawn texture (per-gabor parameters for drawing a large number of gabor patches per image) can be passed as so called vertex attributes.
+These parameters are passed directly to the [Screen](/docs/Screen)('DrawTexture(s)') and efficiently transferred to the hardware.
 However, the number of such attributes is limited to a small value.
 E.g., ATI Radeon X1600 allows for a maximum of 16 such attributes.
 To keep your code portable to a variety